victorjhqampier/mee365/readme.rst

 ######################################################
-We are a small software company named Arix Cororation
+We are a small software company named Arix Corporation
 ######################################################

 Our organization was founded by Victor Jcaxi, an its developers